-Most of us are effectively in lockdown.
+Most of us are still in some form of lockdown.
 So how do we continue to buy stuff?
 What stuff do we need to buy?
 And most significantly – how do we actually get it?

 How does it impact the way people will buy now and in the future?

-The most pressing focus for a business right now should be how to adapt to meet this new journey, especially after the Australian government just announced the JobKeeper wage subsidy.
+The most pressing focus for a business right now should be how to adapt to meet this new journey, especially following the Australian government’s JobKeeper wage subsidy.

 Ultimately, us business owners are faced with two decisions:

 a) Change our operations for the foreseeable future